Helping Meet Your Sustainability Goals

 In the United States, the Federal Trade Commission (FTC) requires companies that market their products as compostable to show reliable scientific evidence that all materials in the product or package will safely break down into, or become part of, usable compost in the same amount of time as the materials with which it is composted.

-Post-industrial recyclate is plastic waste generated during the production process and include industrial scrap material with varying melts and processing aids.
-PIR’s mechanical properties can closely resemble the properties of their virgin counterpart, and their feedstock is generally cleaner and more consistent than that of post-consumer resin.
+Post-industrial recycled is plastic waste generated during the production process and includes industrial scrap material with varying melts and processing aids.
+PIR’s mechanical properties can closely resemble the properties of their virgin counterpart, and their feedstock is generally more capacious and more competitively priced than post-consumer resin.

 Technical Resources